lscoppitto/docs-v3/docs/zCloud/zdashboard_intro.md

     <figcaption>A Power Consumption and Environmental Monitoring Dashboard</figcaption>
 </figure>

-zDashboard will be released soon, stay tuned for more details!
+Zerynth Dashboard will be released soon, stay tuned for more details!